Virtual design and construction: Methodologies underpinning BIM

 A core concept in VDC is spacetime dimensions.
 There are four dimensions; three space dimensions and a fourth, time.
 There are additional dimensions of cost and quality, but a core is formed by these four.
 The four dimensions were first understood by Vitruvi as an importance of perspective (i.e., 3D) and time (i.e., 4D).
 Prior to computing, a focus was on the fourth dimension of time.
 In practice, time is a focus of the critical path method.
 With advances in computing, the representation of three dimensions of space has increased.
 The merging of space and the above discussed ontology formed the information model, in the construction engineering field, known as building information modeling.
 The combination of space and time in practice is shown by the linear scheduling method and in close relation the 4D model.

 Computing brought about the advent of the need to align with a software developer.
 Previously, pencil and paper was forgiving on the mixing of methods from different schools of thought.
 Software is not as forgiving and to mix software requires this as a goal.
 This forms the field of interoperability research.
 The practical application is demonstrated by the Industry Foundation Classes.

 Today, the most compelling advances in VDC are in computer vision (List of computer vision topics), artificial intelligence, and the architecture of transmission (AoT), an object-oriented project lifecycle management process, which acts as a counterpoint to commissioned IoT technologies.

 An important application of VDC is in the workzone.
 This is where the construction activities reside, and the workforce is a core component.
-To create an educated workforce with the technical knowhow to use the technology tools now available, VDC includes the development of advanced vocational education topics.
+To create an educated workforce with the technical know-how to use the technology tools now available, VDC includes the development of advanced vocational education topics.